pjsip/pjproject_docs/docs/source/common/common_audiodev.rst

    This file is shared by both the Features (Datasheet) page and PJMEDIA API reference page.

-PJMEDIA-Audiodev supports the following platforms/devices:
+:any:`PJMEDIA-Audiodev </api/pjmedia/pjmedia-audiodev>` supports the following platforms/devices:

 - :ref:`alsa`
 - :ref:`opensl`